lindawang6/aps490/README.md

 Available building power readings (kW) separated by new lines.

+First reading is reading at 6pm.
+Each reading is two seconds apart.

 ### Car dataset format

 List of cars separated by new lines.

-Format of each line: arrival time, model, desired change in SoC.
+Format of each line: name, arrival time (seconds), departure time (seconds), model, desired change in SoC (%), sleep mode (True/False).

+Arrival time of 0 means the car arrives at 6pm.

 ### Examples

-See building_dataset_example.txt and car_dataset_example.txt for correct dataset format.
+See building_datasets and car_datasets for correct dataset format.

 ## Run visualization interface: